JMU Major: Communication Sciences and Disorders

 There is a nationwide shortage of speech-language pathologists and audiologists, so they are in strong demand for jobs.
 Communication sciences and disorders provides an excellent background for students who want to pursue careers in related areas such as special education, deaf education, medicine, or dentistry and offers an exciting and fascinating course of study for students who simply wish to study the area as a major.

-The major is a part of the Department of Communication Sciences and Disorders, a program within the College of Health and Behavioral Studies.The Communication Sciences and Disorders major is designed to provide students with pre-professional preparation essential to pursuing graduate work in speech-language pathology or audiology.
+The major is a part of the Department of Communication Sciences and Disorders, an academic unit within the College of Health and Behavioral Studies.The communication sciences and disorders major is designed to provide students with pre-professional preparation essential to pursuing graduate work in speech-language pathology or audiology.
 Graduate degrees at the masters or doctoral level are necessary to work as speech-language pathologists or audiologists.
 These individuals work as professionals to assist people who have communication disorders; teachers, clinical supervisors and/or researchers in universities; administrators and leaders in healthcare or educational settings.

 Communication Sciences and Disorders